MicrosoftDocs/SupportArticles-docs/support/dynamics-365/customer-service/social-data-sync.md

 ---
-title: Troubleshoot sync issues with social data in Omnichannel for Customer Service
+title: Sync issue with social data in Omnichannel for Customer Service
-description: Provides a resolution for the social profile entity being blocked and data not syncing in Omnichannel for Customer Service.
+description: Provides a resolution for the social profile entity being blocked and data not syncing in Omnichannel for Customer Service. ms.reviewer: ms.topic: troubleshooting ms.date: 04/11/2023 ms.subservice: d365-customer-service
-author: lalexms
-ms.author: laalexan
-ms.topic: troubleshooting
-ms.date: 03/08/2023
 ---

-# Troubleshoot sync issues with social data in Omnichannel for Customer Service
+# Sync issue with social data in Omnichannel for Customer Service

-This article helps you troubleshoot and resolve an issue with social data not syncing and prevents record identification for return users in the Omnichannel for Customer Service environment.
+This article provides a solution for an issue with social data not syncing and prevents record identification for return users in the Omnichannel for Customer Service environment.

-### Symptom
+## Symptom

 The data flush for the **Social Profile** entity is blocked.
 Customer information, including social profiles and contact details, aren't syncing properly in the environment.
 Data for returning customers isn't available.

-### Cause
+## Cause

 The setting for preventing social data in Dynamics 365 is turned on.

-### Resolution
+## Resolution
 Ensure that the toggle for preventing social data in Dynamics is turned off.
 More information: [Manage feature settings](/power-platform/admin/settings-features)

 1. Open Power Platform admin center, and then navigate to **Environments** > [select an environment] > **Settings** > **Product** > **Features**.